cs-open-project/projectsfound/README.md

 介绍: StormCrawler is a collection of resources for building low-latency, customisable and scalable web crawlers on Apache Storm.

-### StreamPark[Incubating]

-Description: StreamPark is a streaming application development platform.

-介绍: StreamPark is a streaming application development platform.

 ### Teaclave[Incubating]

 Description: Teaclave is a universal secure computing platform.